Subasthp/2024_Quant_Project/README.md

-# Multi Trial Analysis for Quantitative Genetics
+# Multi-Trial Analysis for Quantitative Genetics
-This repository contains the analysis and code developed as part of the course PS 746 - Quantitative Genetics at South Dakota State University.
+This repository contains the analysis and code developed in PS 746 - Quantitative Genetics course at South Dakota State University by Guilherme Olivera, Mandeep Singh & Subash Thapa.
 The project aims to conduct a Multi-Trial Analysis exploring Genotype x Environment Interaction (G x E), including various analysis methods and genomic selection approaches.
 The analysis uses two different open datasets, as outlined below.

 # Project Overview
 The main objective of this project is to conduct a Multi Trial Analysis, covering: